thatboyreegan/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3-strcmp.c is a program that compares two strings.
 4-rev_array.c is a program that reverses an array 5-string_toupper.c is a string that changes all lowercase letters of a string to uppercase.
+6-cap_string.c is a program that capitalizes all words of a string.